Hemanthsai456/github-final-project/CODE_OF_CONDUCT.md

 Be respectful, inclusive, and constructive.

 ## Enforcement Responsibilities
-Maintainers are responsible for enforcing the code.
+Project maintainers are responsible for enforcing standards.

 ## Scope
-Applies to all project spaces.
+Applies to all contributors and project spaces.

 ## Enforcement
 Violations may result in warnings or bans.

+## Enforcement Guidelines
+Maintainers will follow guidelines to determine consequences for unacceptable behavior.

+## Attribution
+This Code of Conduct is adapted from the Contributor Covenant.